bratpeki/modern-milkytracker-guide/docs/elems.md

 Allows setting a value from a fixed interval, by sliding the box within the slider.

-The buttons that are on the edge of the slider allow for a fine tune of the value which is being set.
+The `+` and `-` buttons that are on the edge of the slider allow for a fine tune of the value which is being set, by increasing and decreasing it, respectfully.

 They are commonly seen in the [instrument editor](./ui.md#instrument-editor) (volume, panning, fine tune, fadeout, etc).